 Medication and treatments play a significant role in hair loss, as certain medications and therapies can have hair loss as an unexpected side effect.
 This can be particularly distressing for individuals who are already dealing with other health issues.
 Two common examples of medications that can cause hair loss are antidepressants and chemotherapy drugs.

-Antidepressants, commonly prescribed for mental health conditions such as and anxiety, can sometimes lead to hair loss.
+Antidepressants, commonly prescribed for mental health conditions such as depression and anxiety, can sometimes lead to hair loss.
 While not everyone experiences this side effect, it is important to be aware of the possibility.
 If you are concerned about hair loss while taking antidepressants, it is recommended to consult with your healthcare provider for further guidance.

 Chemotherapy drugs, used in the treatment of cancer, are known to cause hair loss.
 This side effect occurs because chemotherapy targets rapidly dividing cells, including hair follicles.
 As a result, many individuals undergoing chemotherapy experience significant hair loss during treatment.
 It is important to note that the hair loss is usually temporary, and hair typically begins to grow back after the completion of chemotherapy.